 1 Corinthians 7:21 – Were you a bondservant when called?
 Do not be concerned about it.
 (But if you can gain your freedom, avail yourself of the opportunity.)

-2. Regard their own masters as worthy of all honor – Paul prescribes the attitude which slaves are to have toward their masters.
-Slaves are to treat their masters with honor.
+Beyond only obedience, Paul says in 1 Timothy that slaves were to honor their masters.
 Honoring a master means being respectful, polite, and obedient.
 A slave who honors his master would be loyal and a hard worker.
 On the other hand, grumbling, complaining, bitterness, or gossiping about a master are all the opposite of honoring.

-3. So that God and doctrine will not be spoken against – Paul understood the consequences for Christianity if slaves began to revolt against their owners in the name of Christ.
+Paul understood the consequences for Christianity if slaves began to revolt against their owners in the name of Christ.
 “The Way” of Jesus was new to people in the Roman Empire.
 They already had many false impressions and confusions about this faith.
 People in the Roman Empire actually at times believed that Christians practiced cannibalism (partaking of the Lord’s body for communion) and orgies (love feasts, which were in reality just fellowship meals.)
 Some also thought that Christians were incestuous because they called each other “brother and sister.”

 If slaves revolted then the government would turn against this new faith.
 Christianity would be viewed as anti-social and trying to topple the current society.
 Persecution would ramp up.
 Masters and their families who could be won over through the gracious attitudes of their servants would likely instead turn against this faith which cost them their prosperity.
 In the end, the cause of the gospel would suffer.